Go back

 Ketamine's Different Routes of Administration

-Intravenous (IV) and intramuscular (IM)
+Intravenous (IV) and Intramuscular (IM)

 • IV is the preferred route for safety and efficacy.